mjansrud/TDT4140-NIDALA/README.md

 * Pekka <br />

 ##Furhter reading
-We have a wiki.
+We will soon™ have a wiki.
 Should you have any further questions check our [wiki](https://github.com/mjansrud/TDT4140-NIDALA/wiki/)